Loading…

 Registration

-It is highly recommended that students complete both MGT 6400 and MGT 6502 as their first two courses in the M.S. in Management program.
+It is highly recommended that students complete MGT 6400 as their first course in the M.S. in Management program.
 Prior to registering for a second course in the program students should:

 1. Submit the official transcript(s) from an accredited college, university, or other degree-granting institution, verifying completion of a baccalaureate (bachelor’s) degree.